Allied Health Sciences

 AHS can be tailored to meet the health professions goals of students with specific academic emphases:

-- Pre-health professional emphases for students desiring to apply for a graduate degree in physical therapy, physician's assistant studies, speech-language pathology, or medical dosimetry.
+- Pre-health professional emphases for students desiring to apply for a graduate degree in physical therapy, physician's assistant studies, occupational therapy, or speech-language pathology

-- Entry level baccalaureate emphases in health information & reimbursement, histotechnology, American Sign Language, and general allied health sciences.
+- Entry level baccalaureate emphases in American Sign Language, general allied health sciences, histotechnology, and respiratory care

 Those declaring an AHS major must choose one of the above emphases and follow the curriculum guidelines for that emphasis.
 In addition, every student must complete: